EdoardoGruppi/AMLS_II_assignment20_21/README.md

 - **Matplotlib** is a comprehensive library for creating static, animated, and interactive visualizations in Python.

-- **Sklearn** offers simple and efficient tools for predictive data analysis.

-- **Skimage** is a collection of algorithms for image processing.

-- **Random** implements pseudo-random number generators for various distributions.

 - **Seaborn** is a data visualization library based on matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics.

-- **Cv2** is an open-source library that includes several hundreds of computer vision algorithms.

-- **Face_recognition** is useful to recognize and manipulate faces with the world’s simplest face recognition library.
-Built from dlib’s state-of-the-art deep learning library.
+- **Tqdm:** allows to display a smart progress meter to represent the status of a precise loop.

+- **Sys** provides functions to manipulate different parts of the Python runtime environment.

 ## Role of each file

 **main.py** is the starting point of the entire project.
 It defines the order in which instructions are realised.
-More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process images and instantiate, train and test models.
+More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process images as well as to instantiate, train and test the models.

-**a.py** change name

-**b.py** change name
+**a.py** contains the class A from which to instantiate the (CNN) model for (Task A).
+Once the model is created, it provides functions in order to be trained and also to generate Super Resolution images starting from Low Resolution pictures.

+**b.py** contains the class B from which to instantiate the (GAN) model for (Task B).
+Once the model is created, it provides functions in order to be trained and also to generate Super Resolution images starting from Low Resolution pictures.

 **config.py** makes available all the global variables used in the project.

-**pre_processing.py** control

-**results_visualization.py** control

-**\_Additional_code folder** control
+**pre_processing.py** provides crucial functions related to the preparation of the batches.
+In particular, this module enables to create tensorflow specific objects that correspond to the training, validation and test datasets.
+Whenever it is needed, a batch is created by iterating this objects.
+Specifically a batch is a set of pairs of low resolution and high resolution images that are cropped and that can be randomly rotated and flipped.

+**utilities.py** includes functions to download and split the datasets in the dedicated folder, to compute the mean RGB value of the dataset and to plot results and other important elements.

+**components.py** contains custom layers created specifically for this project as well as the metrics and losses adopted during the training phases.

+**\_Additional_code folder** includes some .py files useful for the code devolepment as well as to report some of the most noteworthy experiments conducted throughout the project.

 ## Software used